-Today, we are in the midst of a global pandemic that is changing the way we live and work – and fast.
+Today, we are in the midst of a pandemic that is changing the way we live and work – and fast.
 Millions (perhaps, billions?) of workers across the globe have been ordered to work from home as part of stringent social distancing measures, aimed at reducing physical contact to stem the spread of the virus.

 Restaurants and pubs called last orders, flights were grounded, sport seasons reached unceremoniously premature ends, and school bells across the land fell silent.

 Lockdown has been extended by another three weeks – minimum.
 We’d be kidding ourselves to expect life will miraculously snap back to “normal” after that period.
 At best, we’ll begin to acquaint ourselves with a “new normal” following a phased lifting of restrictions, but I’d bet on it being many, many months before that will happen.